Ecuador quake survivors tell harrowing tales, mourn dead

 More than 1,000 policemen, brought in to guarantee calm, patrolled Pedernales' streets ahead of an expected visit by President Rafael Correa.

-Rayo hopes she and her neighbours will get the support they need to rebuild their homes and businesses in the long term, but her immediate request is simple.
+Rayo hopes she and her neighbors will get the support they need to rebuild their homes and businesses in the long term, but her immediate request is simple.

 "We need everything," she said.
 "I couldn't even get pain medication at the medical tent."